Until recently, if your doctor diagnosed you with a thoracic or foregut disorder requiring surgery, you only had a few options:

 Compared to traditional and laparoscopic surgery, benefits of robotic thoracic surgery may include:

-- Less pain in area of incision
+- Less pain in the area of the incision

 - Shorter hospital stay